Yun-Hsuan/myVimrc/README.md

 colorscheme jellybeans

-#for transparent terminal
-hi Normal ctermbg=none
+hi Normal ctermbg=none   %%for transparent terminal

 #NerdTree

-/#open nerdtree automatically when excuting vim with no files
+%% open nerdtree automatically when excuting vim with no files

 autocmd StdinReadPre * let s:std_in=1